-CHILD 31 Advanced Child Care Administration - 3 units
+CHILD 31-Advanced Child Care Administration, 3 units

-Prerequisite: CHILD 30 with a grade of C or better, or P
+Prerequisite: Completion of CHILD 30 with at least a C or P Hours per term: 54 lecture

 An advanced course for directors and lead teachers in child care.
 Students will learn staff development and leadership techniques.
 Fiscal, advocacy and current issues will be explored.
-(MIC CLDDV 151)
+Not repeatable.
+MJC equivalent: (CLDDV 151) Transfer: (CSU)

-CHILD 35 Introduction to Curriculum - 3 units
+CHILD 35-Introduction to Curriculum, 3 units

 An overview of knowledge and skills related to providing appropriate curriculum and environments for young children from birth to age 6.
 Students will examine teacher's role in supporting development and fostering the joy of learning for all young children using observation and assessment strategies emphasizing the essential role of play.
 An overview of content areas will include but not be limited to: language and literacy, social and emotional learning, sensory learning, art and creativity, math and science.

-Transfer: CSU.
-C-ID: ECE 130
+Not repeatable.
+MJC equivalent: (CLDDV 107) Transfer: (CSU) C-ID: (ECE 130)

-CHILD 36 Teaching in a Diverse Society - 3 units
+CHILD 36-Teaching in a Diverse Society, 3 units

 Examination of the development of social identities in diverse societies including theoretical and practical implications of oppression and privilege as they apply to young children, families, programs, classrooms and teaching.
 Various classroom strategies will be explored, emphasizing culturally and linguistically appropriate anti-bias approaches supporting all children in becoming competent members of a diverse society.
 Course includes self-examination and reflection on issues related to social identity, stereotypes and bias, social and educational access, media and schooling.
-Transfer: CSU.
-C-ID: ECE 230: CSU-GE D7
+Not repeatable.
+MJC equivalent: (CLDDV 262) Transfer: (CSU)(CSU-GE: D7) C-ID: (ECE 230)